JacobSussan/website-time-tracker/README.md

 - Automatically tracks time spent on each open tab.
 - Provides a popup interface to view tracked times.

-## TODO
-- [ ] Detailed Reports:
-    - [ ] Generate daily, weekly, or monthly reports showing time spent on each website.
-    - [ ] Display charts or graphs for visual representation of data.
-- [ ] Provide options to exclude certain websites from tracking.
-- [ ] Export Data via CSV
-- [ ] Notify users when they've spent a certain amount of time on a website.
-- [ ] Block websites after a certain amount of time.
-- [ ] Sync Across Devices
-- [ ] UI/UX Enhancements
-- [ ] Firefox Support

 ## Installation

 1. Clone or download the repository.